 - It comes with Search engine friendly options for SEO purposes.

-We have a step by step guide on how to start a WordPress blog available to get you started.
+We have a step by step guide on how to start a blog available to get you started.

 Remember: The decision to use which platform for a blog is only secondary to the type of blog you are going to build.
 It is important that you also think about the future of your blog.
 Is your choice flexible enough should you decided to take blogging further?
 Will it be able to handle the changes that you want if you like to monetize the blog?
 Rather than considering only the price, reflect on the possibilities of the blog.